The Social Justice Game™ is a free educational board game designed to help faculty gamify the economic dimensions of social justice for their students

 Players quickly find that on the gamut of roles from Owner to Manager to Employee to Unemployed, it is increasingly difficult to avoid bankruptcy as the game progresses.
 However, this is both the fun of the game and precisely the point!
 By adjusting these and other rules to effect real-world economic disparities at the start of the game, The Social Justice Game aims to stimulate a frustration so comically absurd that gameplay evolves into a discussion among the players around systemic inequity, and helps players complicate the notion of economic success as a contest among equals.

 Play the game or teach with it, here at Notre Dame.
-Not at Notre Dame?
+You're not at Notre Dame?
 Download the game materials and modify them to suit your needs, wherever you are.
 If DIY is not your jam, you can always buy a copy from our approved vendor.

 anyone @ nd